neondatabase/neon-api-python/README.md

 # `neon_client`: an api wrapper for [neon.tech v2 api](https://api-docs.neon.tech/reference/getting-started-with-neon-api)

-This Python wrapper would allow developers to interact with the Neon API with ease.
-Instead of directly making HTTP requests and handling responses, developers can use this wrapper to call simple functions that return Python objects.
+`neon_client` is a Python wrapper designed to simplify interactions with the [Neon v2 REST API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+It provides a convenient way for developers to integrate their Python applications with the Neon platform, offering methods to manage API keys, projects, branches, databases, endpoints, roles, and operations programmatically.

+With `neon_client`, you can automate tasks, streamline workflows, and build powerful integrations with ease.

 ```python
 from neon_client import NeonAPI